-Default Value: Local Valid Values:
+Default Value: Local

-- LocalThe time of log record generation is expressed as a local time, based on the time zone and any seasonal adjustments.
-Time zone information of the application's host computer is used. - utc The time of log record generation is expressed as Coordinated Universal Time (UTC).
+The time of log record generation is expressed as a local time, based on the time zone and any seasonal adjustments.
+Time zone information of the application's host computer is used.

+The time of log record generation is expressed as Coordinated time format

+Universal Time (UTC).